SpeciesFileGroup/taxonworks_doc/CONTRIBUTING.md

 * Use the prefix "task -" in the name to indicate the request for a new or improved task.
 * Use the prefix of your project name if reporting errors with a specific project.

+## I'd like to provide an interface or workflow idea?

+Perfect.
+Interface (e.g. forms, reports, searches) mockups are graphical ways of asking for new features.
+We love to see them.
+To create a mockup you can use tools like Illustrator, Photoshop, or more technical design tools like Balsamiq or Sketch, or just draw them on paper take a picture.
+You can get them to us by opening an [issue][13] and attaching the image there.
+Add a little story, or multiple pictures to help describe how you might use the interface.

+## I use my current tools this way, and it is awesome, can I send you a video to show you?

+Send!
+It is super useful for you to record your screen, or position a video campera to capture your work on-screen and arround you.
+This way we see exactly how you work.
+You can send us big videos through file sharing services like http://www.dropsend.com/.

 ##  How do I set up my development environment?

 See the [install_taxonworks][5] repository.